-We often speak with prospects who insist they need barcode scanning for managing their warehouse.
+We often speak with prospects who insist they need a paperless barcode solution for managing their warehouse.
 This piece of functionality has almost become synonymous with needing inventory management functionality in general, but there are varying levels of barcode scanning technologies and businesses can sometimes achieve the same efficiencies without spending money on the more sophisticated options.
 In addition, many all-in-one ERP solutions will include built-in functionality for managing barcodes.
 This means that before you start looking for a standalone solution, check with your ERP vendor to see if they already offer the functionality you need.
 If you're not using an ERP solution, consider speaking with a vendor that provides all the functionality you need - accounting, inventory management, contact management and barcode scanning - instead of adding on a new barcode scanning solution to your existing stack of software applications.
 With an all-in-one ERP solution, information gathered with barcode scanners will automatically update inventory information in your back-end system.
 This allows your team to have real-time insight into inventory quantities.

 To determine what level of barcode scanning functionality can benefit your company, if any, think about the following questions: